 Personal information that we no longer need is securely disposed of and/or anonymised so you can no longer be identified from it.
 Some personal information may be retained by us in archives for statistical or historical research purposes although we will do this in a manner that complies with applicable data protection law.

-We continually review what personal information and records that we hold, and delete what is no longer required.
+We continually review what personal information and records that we hold, and archive what is no longer required.
 We never store payment card data after the transaction has been completed.

-The Macular Society holds its data on a secure database which is hosted in the EEA.
+The Macular Society holds its data on a secure database which is hosted in the European Economic Area (EEA).
 Access to this system is limited and there is restricted access to data based on a person's role in the organisation.

 The Macular Society’s digital files are stored on a terminal server hosted by Bluecube Technology Solutions at a data centre in the UK.
 Access to this data centre is restricted.

 The majority of our third party suppliers store data in the EEA.
-Where we engage with organisations outside of the EU, we will endeavour to ensure that the processing of your data is subject to appropriate security measures, and data is only transferred outside of the EEA where necessary and, wherever data is transferred outside the EEA, it is afforded a similar degree of protection as within the EEA.
-All of our current suppliers adhere to the EU-US Privacy Shield – you can find out more: https://www.privacyshield.gov/welcome
+Where we engage with organisations outside of the European Union (EU), we will endeavour to ensure that the processing of your data is subject to appropriate security measures, and data is only transferred outside of the EEA where necessary and, wherever data is transferred outside the EEA, it is afforded a similar degree of protection as within the EEA.
+All of our current suppliers adhere to the EU-US Privacy Shield – you can find out more by visiting privacyshield.gov/welcome

-Paper records are stored on premises at our offices, in our secure offsite facility, or with our network for Regional Managers.
-These are securely locked when no members of staff are present and access is restricted and monitored.
+Paper records are stored on premises at our offices, in our secure offsite facility, or with our network of regional managers and volunteers.
+These are kept securely and access is restricted and monitored.

 In line with the principles defined in the Data Protection Act 2018 and the General Data Protection Regulation (GDPR), the Macular Society will ensure that personal data will be processed in ways that are:

-Your details will be kept securely and only shared with trusted suppliers, who have a contract with us, who enable us to deliver our charitable objectives, for example, distribution of our newsletter or if required to by law, i.e. with the police or a regulatory body.
+Your details will be kept securely and only shared with trusted suppliers, who have a contract with us, who enable us to deliver our charitable objectives, for example, distribution of our newsletter or if required to by law, i.e. with the police or a regulatory body or to keep our website functioning correctly and securely.
 At all times we remain legally responsible for your data.
 We never share your data with any third parties for their own marketing or commercial purposes, including charities.